ValerieOSD/WarThunderRPC/README.md

 I'm working on this myself, as an amateur in Python, please feel free to contribute and reach out to me if you have any suggestions, feedback or ideas!

-## Bugs
+## Issues

  - Air vehicles selected in the hangar does not update RPC, updates when a ground vehicle is selected.
  - RPC is shown as 'Test Drive' at the start of matches, this is due to the game logic's objective flag not being set until the start of the match.
  - Current vehicle is shown as "DUMMY_PLANE" at the start of matches, this is the default camera view name.
- - Air "Operation" Mode is broken, and will show up as a 'Test Drive', this is due to the game's logic not outputting correct information.
+ - ~~Air "Operation" Mode is broken, and will show up as a 'Test Drive', this is due to the game's logic not outputting correct information.~~ FIXED - Might still take some time to detect, but it should eventually.